apelttom/wet-server-setup/README.md

 ## You might need some of these commands

-Command to start the server after stopping
+Command to stop the server after starting

 `docker stop wolf_applestain`